 2 stalks celery, very finely chopped

-45 oz canned artichoke hearts, drained well and chopped
+45 oz canned artichoke hearts, drained well and chopped1 - 3.8 oz can sliced olives

 1 cup shredded parmesan